lorossi/colorize/README.md

 colorize.ResetStyle()
 ```

-Set an rgb value for the text
+Set an rgb value for the text:

 ```go
 colorize.SetFgRGB(255, 0, 0)